 Even a Famed Dalliance with Blues Great John Lee Hooker Couldn’t Prevent the Tragic Deaths of Their Star Performers

 It was late sixties, Los Angeles.
 The unlikeliest of performers, Alan Wilson, nicknamed “The Blind Owl” because of his coke-bottle glasses and severe shyness…a student of blues music at Boston University, so ecologically minded that he preferred to sleep outdoors, blessed with a sweet choir boy voice, began playing music with fellow record collector Bob “The Bear” Hite, whose ponytail reached down below his massive belly.

 “The Blind Owl” single-handedly dragged the drug-soaked, dirty-hippie-ish bar band named Canned Heat into the spotlight.
-People began to take notice with this song, penned by “The Blind Owl,” courtesy of YouTube:
+People began to take notice of their musicianship.

 Hooker ‘n’ Heat

 At the height of their success, Canned Heat members reportedly met famed Detroit bluesman John Lee Hooker at the airport in Portland, Oregon.
 They hit it off immediately, partly due to the fact that Hooker admired “The Blind Owl,” calling him “the greatest harmonica player ever.”

 The collaboration lead to a double album appropriately titled Hooker ‘n’ Heat.
 The band even recorded its own version of Hooker’s signature Boogie Chill’un riff with a song titled “Fried Hockey Boogie.”
 Canned Heat catapulted passed The Doors to the top of the LA music scene.

 National acclaim beckoned when Wilson unveiled “Going Up the Country” at Woodstock.
 The song seemed a perfect metaphor for the greatest rock gathering of our time.